Alevi history

-The History of the Alevism is that of a community of Sufis of Anatolia and neighboring regions.
+The History of the Alevism is that of a heterodox, esoteric community found within Anatolia and neighboring regions.

 Medieval period

 During the great Turkish expansion from Central Asia into Iran and Anatolia in the Seljuk period (11–12th centuries), Turkmen nomad tribes accepted a Sufi and pro-Ali form of Islam that co-existed with some of their pre-Islamic customs.
 These tribes dominated central and eastern Anatolia for centuries with their religious warriors (ghazi) spearheading the drive against Byzantines and Slavs.
 Many Armenians converted to Turkmen type Islam while retaining some Christian practices, and some observers believe that heterodox Armenian Christianity exerted a significant influence on the beliefs of the extremist Shi`ite sects.

 Roots of Alevism

 As a result of Sultan Orhan’s inspections at tekkes, Geyikli Baba Alevî Tekke of "The Sultan Höyüğü Foundation" from the successors of Bābā Rāss’ūl-Allāh (Bābā Eliyās al-Khorāsānī) received high gratitude of Orhan Gazi and Sultan had sent many gifts to this tekke.

 Sufism stressed esoteric, allegoric and multiple interpretations of scripture combined to intuitive faith and a search for ecstatic experiences, and was spread by wandering dervishes believed to possess "bereket" (baraqat – spiritual power) and "keramet" (qaramat – miraculous powers) due to their special nearness to God.
 Dervish founders of "tariqat" (Sufi orders) were revered as Saints (Wali) and called dede, baba, pir, or shaykh, and their tombs were serving as pilgrimage centres.

 Following the Seljuks, the Ottomans established their power in western Anatolia and gradually incorporated Eastern Anatolia into their empire.
 After Timur's victory over the Ottomans in the 15th century, the Ottoman hold on Eastern Anatolia weakened for a while, with autonomous Shi'ite Turkmen states (Ak Koyunlu, and Kara Koyunlu) fighting each other for hegemony.